NVIDIA-METROPOLIS/example-helm-charts/README.md

 Persistent volumes are storage spaces that depend on a Kubernetes storage provider (identified by storage class name).

-More information about storage classes can be found at: https://kubernetes.io/docs/concepts/storage/storage-classes/
+More information about storage classes can be found at https://kubernetes.io/docs/concepts/storage/storage-classes/

 Here is an example for installing the local-path storage class: